bellag10/bellag10/README.md

 - 👋 Hi, I’m @bellag10
-- 👀 I’m interested in working out and AI!
+- 👀 I’m interested in, programming, working out, and AI!
-- 🌱 I’m currently learning how to code in python, soon to be Java?
+- 🌱 I’m currently learning how to code in Java.
+Minimal experience in Python.
 - 💞️ I’m looking to collaborate on ...
 NA
 - 📫 How to reach me ...
 NA